s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 \label{sec:sendRecCloud}

-In order to send and receive data between nodes, Cloud Haskell uses typed channels.
+Cloud Haskell uses typed channels to send and receive data between nodes.
 A typed channel consists of a `SendPort a` and a `ReceivePort a`.
 We can create a new typed cannel with the help of `newChan :: Serializable a => Process (SendPort a, ReceivePort a)`: